 Helping your kids deal with the stress of the coronavirus pandemic

 The coronavirus pandemic is a population-wide trauma, and kids are feeling the effects just as much as adults, yet most kids don’t have the emotional capability to understand why their lives are so impacted by something they can’t see.
 Kids are missing their school friends and teachers and picking up on the stress felt by parents trying to work and maintain a stable life at home.
-Population-wide trauma is a rare event—some people experienced it during hurricane Katrina and the terrorist attacks on 9/11—and many parents are understandably ill equipped to handle the stress themselves while also helping walk their kids through the process.
+Population-wide trauma is a rare event—some people experienced it during hurricane Katrina and the terrorist attacks on 9/11—and many parents are understandably ill equipped to handle the stress themselves while also helping walk their kids through the process of healing from a traumatic childhood.

 While it’s tempting to try to keep things as normal as possible and stick to a rigid schedule, things simply aren’t normal right now.
 A schedule may help some kids feel a sense of stability, but the most comforting thing a parent can do during this time is to continually remind a child that although things are different at the moment, they are safe.
 Providing a sense of safety means giving reminders that they are physically safe, as well as creating spaces of emotional safety, where they are free to share emotion, be creative, and simply play.